techtraits/graphsom/README.md

     ./rel/graphsom/bin/graphsom console

-Or alternatively Makefile wrappers can be used for convenience.
+Alternatively, Makefile is provided for convenience.

-Graphsom will dump all `folsom metrics` every `30 seconds` to the local graphite backend.
+**Configuration Parameters**

 The configuration for graphsom can be added to `rel/files/sys.config`.
 An example configuration:

     {graphsom, [
              {report_interval, 30000},     %% report interval (ms)